Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 \subsubsection{Voronoi construction}

 We now construct a force-balanced reference state of the cell tessellation from the tension triangulation.
 Force balance fixes the angles at the vertices in the cell tessellation, Eq.~\eqref{eq:angle_complement}.
-We can fulfill this constraint by making junctions in the cell tessellation $\rvec_{ij}$ orthogonal to the triangulation edges $\tvec_{ij}$\footnote{Making them orthogonal, rather than, for instance, parallel, is simply a convention that emphasizes the geometric duality of tension triangulation and cell tessellation.} Note that global orthogonality between tension edges and physical edges only holds for uniform pressure, as we will see below.
+We can fulfill this constraint by making interfaces in the cell tessellation $\rvec_{ij}$ orthogonal to the triangulation edges $\tvec_{ij}$ \footnote{Making them orthogonal, rather than, for instance, parallel, is simply a convention that emphasizes the geometric duality of tension triangulation and cell tessellation.} Note that \emph{global} orthogonality between tension edges and physical edges only holds for uniform pressure, as we will see below.

-A geometrically natural choice is the Voronoi dual of the tension triangulation (see App.~\ref{app:Voronoi}).
-As we will see in the next section, the Voronoi tessellation is the macroscopically stress-free reference state for a given microscopic configuration of tensions.
+A geometrically natural choice for a reference cell tiling is the Voronoi dual of the tension triangulation (see App.~\ref{app:Voronoi}).
+Indeed, as we will see in the next section, the Voronoi tessellation is the macroscopically stress-free reference state for a given microscopic configuration of tensions.
 Voronoi cell vertices $\rvec_{ijk}^\mathrm{V}$ are the circumcenters of triangles $(ijk)$, which we scale by the \emph{reference pressure} $p_0^{-1}$ to convert units of line tension [N] to units of length [m].
-In the remainder of the paper, we non-dimensionalize such that $p_0 = 1$.
+(Note that in the remainder of the paper, we non-dimensionalize so that $p_0 = 1$.)
 By construction, the Voronoi cell edges are orthogonal to their duals in the triangulation $\tvec_{ij}\cdot(\rvec_{ijk}^\mathrm{V}-\rvec^\mathrm{V}_{ijl})=0$, thus guaranteeing force balance at cell vertices.
 A Voronoi cell $C^\mathrm{V}_i$ can equivalently be defined as the set of all points $\rvec$ whose closest triangulation vertex is $\tvec_i$:

 The interface between two cells $i,j$ is therefore the line $|\rvec-\tvec_i|^2=|\rvec-\tvec_j|^2$.
 This distance-based construction makes it clear that the triangulation vertices $\tvec_i$ become the Voronoi cell centroids $\rvec_i^\mathrm{V}$.
 In the continuum, this allows us to identify an embedding $\tvecIt(\xivecIt)$ of the tension triangulation with the set of Voronoi cell positions